dosyago/WeirdJSON/README.md

 ----------

 > Hmm, interesting idea.
 Have you ever heard of Base64?
 Just curious why you chose to name it 46?
-There's a specific definition of 46 and it doesn't say anything about JSON.
+And why JSON?
+There's specific definitions of 46, and JSON, and they don't say anything about this.
+Did I miss something in the JSON spec?
 >
 > &mdash; Third top comment on HN :japanese_goblin: